Virreb/vardoptimeraren/README.md

 ### Local linux environment
 If you already have CPLEX installed locally.
-Create a virtual environment and install the python packages listen in requirements.txt
+Create a virtual environment and install the python packages listed in requirements.txt

 Start the web server with: